Pyroxenium/Basalt/docs/objects/Container/clearFocusedChild.md

-## removeFocusedObject
+## clearFocusedChild

 ### Description

-Removes the focus from the currently focused object within the container.
+Clears the focus from the currently focused object within the container.
 If no object is focused, this method has no effect.

 ### Returns